 Final Expense Insurance Calculator

-Estimate monthly premiums for final expense and burial insurance by age, gender, and coverage amount
+Estimate monthly premiums for final expense and burial insurance by age, gender, coverage amount, and tobacco use, sized to cover a funeral and debts.

 Frequently Asked Questions

 Final expense (also called burial or funeral insurance) is small-face permanent life insurance ($5K-$50K) designed to cover funeral costs, medical bills, and small debts.
 The NFDA reports the median funeral with burial costs about $8,300 in 2025, or roughly $6,300 with cremation.
-Final expense policies are typically targeted at seniors 50-85 who can't qualify for or no longer need traditional life insurance.
+Most buyers land between $10,000 and $25,000 of benefit.
+These policies are typically aimed at seniors 50-85 who can't qualify for or no longer need traditional life insurance.

 How is final expense different from term life?